open-contracting-extensions/ocds_medicines_extension/README.md

 ## Related Standards

-In addition, the following standards were analyzed for the identification of drugs that are commonly used in the data on public medicine purchases.
+The fields, definitions and codelists used in this extension are based on the following standards that are commonly used in the data on public medicine purchases.
 Each standard is used for the classification, designation or listing of drugs in different countries.

 | Standard        | Maintains       |  Purpose                        |
 | -----------     | -----------    |  -----------                      |